 Students with a Wildlife and Fisheries Sciences (WFSC) major will complete 120 hours of coursework to obtain the Bachelor of Science degree in Wildlife and Fisheries Sciences.
 Of these hours, 41 come from the University’s Core Curriculum which acts to enrich and broaden the University’s tradition of providing excellence through preparation in each student’s academic major.
 Another 40 hours are required of all WFSC majors as part of the core curriculum of the WFSC department.
 These courses provide students with a solid scientific and ecological base for their chosen degree option.
 There are three degree options in the following areas: Fisheries, Aquaculture, and Aquatic Sciences, Wildlife Ecology & Conservation, and Vertebrate Zoology.
 In addition, students are able to choose from a variety of emphasis areas that will allow them to customize their program for a specific area of interest.
 The option and emphasis include an additional 39 hours of course work.
 Students must always refer to the catalog under which they entered Texas A&M for their specific curriculum requirements.
-The curriculum listed in this site is taken from the 2015-2016 Catalog #138.
 Students should review the University Catalog and Academic Calendar for requirements, dates, and deadlines.

-Students are responsible for keeping up to date on the Texas A&M University Student Rules, found at http://student-rules.tamu.edu/, as well as the WFSC website, http://wfsc.tamu.edu/ and the TAMU Undergraduate Catalog for updated information on the university and departmental guidelines.
+Students are responsible for staying up to date on the Texas A&M University Student Rules, WFSC website, and the TAMU Undergraduate Catalog for updated information on the university and departmental guidelines.